paladin-t/b8/docs/manual.md

 These functions are used to communicate with a driver:

-* `DRIVER()`: gets the driver, there's only one driver instance for a running cartridge
+* `DRIVER()`: gets current driver, there's only one driver instance for a running cartridge
 * `VALID(drv)`: checks whether a driver is valid
 * `SET_INTERPOLATOR(drv, rule)`: sets graphics interpolator of a driver
 	* `rule`: can be "nil", "linear", respectively are no interpolation, linear interpolation